Mjvolk3/Zendron/README.md

 🚨 **THE MOST IMPORTANT THING** 🚨 - When you any `zendron` command make sure that you have a clean working directory.
 Meaning run `git status`, and make sure there are no untracked files or files to commit.
 This makes it very easy to revert modifications made by `zendron` while we still work out the kinks.

-There are 1 command, and two optionall flags.
+There is 1 command, and 3 optional flags.

 - `zendron`
   - This command should only be run in the root directory of the workspace.
   - This command imports notes according to a defined [config.yaml](https://github.com/Mjvolk3/Zendron/raw/main/conf/config.yaml).
 Once the command is run the first time the user needs to modify their configuration `./conf/zendron/config.yaml`.
 All required configs are marked with a comment `# STARTER CONFIG` upon initialization.
   - Notes are imported with a `## Time Created` heading.
 This allows for stable reference from other notes, within the note vault.
 We autogenerate a `*.comments.md` that should be used for taking any additional notes within Dendron.
 Additional notes taken within the meta data file (`notes/zendron.import.<paper-title>.md`), or the `*.annotations.md` will be overwritten after running `zendron -rm` or `zendron -nc`.
 All files downstream of `.import` except `*.comments.md` should be treated as read only.
   - Upon import, notes and tags are left as stubs.
 To create these notes run `> Dendron: Doctor` then `createMissingLinkedNotes`.
 It is best practice to correct tag warnings before doing this.
 We warn on malformed tag imports.
+We could reform tags and sync to Zotero if there is interest.
   - After running this command it is best to run `Dendron: Reload Index` from the command palette.
+- `zendron -h` or `zendron --help`
+  - Help message that shows availbe commands and suggsetions for when running `zendron`.
 - `zendron -rm` or `zendron --remove`
   - ⚠️ This command removes imported notes and associated links.
-This command works by removing all notes downstream to `dendron_limb`, except for `comments.md`.
+This command works by removing all notes downstream to `dendron_limb`.
 There is some difficulty removing other files created because these are separate from the `dendron_limb`.
 These files include `user.*.md`, which comes from bibtex keys, and `tags.*.md` which come from metadata and annotation tags.
 For now, we don't remove tags, but we do remove bibex keys (`<user.bibtex_key>.md`).
   - ⚠️I have to say it again, don't put other notes downstream of the zendron limb.
 They will be deleted.
-The only protected files are `"*.comments.md"`
+  - We don't delete imported tags because they are too difficult to track consistently.
+- `zendron -drm` or `zendron --dry-remove`
+  - A dry removal so you can see what file will be deleted without deleting them.
 - `zendron -nc` or `zendron --no-cache`
   - This is zendron sync without caching.
 This good to run if you interrupted your import for some reason and need a fresh clean import.
 If your zendron notes are misbehaving try this command.
 It will be slower since there is no caching.
   - After running this command it is best to run `Dendron: Reload Index` from the command palette.
-- Dendron Pod
-  - A Dendron Pod is used for import according to `pod_path` in the `config.yaml`.
-This dir structure is normally deleted to allow for future importing.
-If you see it, something is wrong.
-Create an issue on GitHub, or delete the dir and retry the steps above.

 ## Zotero and File Import Configuration

 All zendron configuration is handled in [config.yaml](https://github.com/Mjvolk3/Zendron/blob/main/zendron/conf/zendron/config_template.yaml).
 Upon initialization it will show in `"config/zendron/config.yaml"`.